Zepherinus Joseph: North Florida

-Upon graduating CAC, Zepherinus transferred to University of North Florida.
+Upon graduating from CAC, Zepherinus transferred to the University of North Florida.
 In 2001, his junior year, he ran the 10K in a new national-record time of 29:48.97 in a meet at Tallahassee, Florida. his time was also a new event record for the nine-member Organisation of Eastern Caribbean States (OECS).

 Also in 2001, representing St Lucia, Zepherinus lowered his national record for the men's 5000m run at the Fourth Francophonie Games in Ottawa-Hull, Canada.
 Zepherinus was ninth.
 Athletes from Morocco took all three medals.
 Zepherinus' time of 14:25.20 lowered his months-old from the Penn Relays (14:37.77), itself a five-second reduction from his then two-year-old mark.
 At Francophonie, Zepherinus was also seventh in the 1500m, running 3:52.36.

 In 2002, Zepherinus was hit by a car whilst on a morning run, but he determined to recover fully and come back stronger than ever.
 He placed second in the 5,000 (14:34.25) and the 10,000 (31:12.82) at the NCAA Division II Outdoor Track Championships in San Angelo, Texas.
 But it was in the cross country season that he really came alive, setting course records and winning every race he competed in up to the NCAA Division II South Region Championship.
 The NCAA Division II Cross-Country Coaches Association named him Division II Cross Country Co-Athlete of the Year, along with Ashland University's Nick Cordis.
 Zepherinus was the first UNF Osprey to claim that title.

 Unfortunately, the boy from the tropics found it hard going in cold, windy, mushy conditions at the 2002 NCAA Division II National Cross-Country Championships at Ashland University in Ohio.
 His time of 30:51.0 earned him a fairly close third, within 10 seconds of the champion, Alfred Rugema (30:43.7) of Abilene Christian University.
 Cordes (30:46.5) was second.

 In December 2002, Zepherinus made the Sports Illustrated "Faces in the Crowd" page.